cyrillebertelle/cyrillebertelleWP-fr/_research/phdsupervision.md

 **Current position of the doctor**: Associate Professor and Chairman of the Computer Science Department at PSUT University, Amman, Jordan.

 * **Luaï Jaff**, "Dynamic Data Structures for Complex Systems", defended on 30/03/2007, co-supervision: Prof. G.H.E.
 Duchamp (LIPN, Paris 13),
-**Funding**: BGF proposed by the French Embassy in Irak **Current position of the doctor**: IT consultant, Municipal Councillor of Sèvres, France
+**Funding**: BGF proposed by the French Embassy in Irak.
+**Current position of the doctor**: IT consultant, Municipal Councillor of Sèvres, France

 * **Guillaume Prévost**, "Modélisation multi-niveaux d’écosystème aquatique par des approches mixtes", defended on 02/12/2005, I was the daily supervisor of this PhD officialy directed by Prof. A. Cardon (LIH, Le Havre).
-**Funding**: regional doctoral allocation
+**Funding**: regional doctoral allocation.
 **Current position of the doctor**: Technical Manager Big Data at Orange Applications for Business

 * **Khalaf Khatatneh**, "Operators for complex modeling", defended on 12/07/2005, I was co-supervisor of this PhD directed by G.H.E.
 Duchamp (LIPN, Paris 13).
 **Funding**: allocation for Al-Balqa Applied University, Al-Salt, Jordan.
 **Current position of the doctor**: Associate Professor and Dean of the faculty of Communication and Information Technology at Al-Balqa Applied University, Al-Salt, Jordan.

 * **Pierrick Tranouez**, "Contribution to the modelling and computational consideration of multiple levels of description - Application to aquatic ecosystems", defended on 25/03/2005, I was the daily supervisor of this PhD officialy directed by Prof. A. Cardon (LIH, Le Havre).
 **Funding**: regional doctoral allocation
 **Current position of the doctor**: Research Engineer at LITIS, Rouen, France.

 * **Bernard Adouobo**, "Numerical simulations of particle and particle-mesh methods on parallel machines", defended on 30/09/1998, I was the daily supervisor of this PhD officialy directed by Prof. S. Huberson (LOMC, Le Havre).
 **Funding**: Côte d'Ivoire doctoral grant
 **Current position of the doctor**: Manager of [ABTOO](http://www.abtoo.com), Design office and simulation (static and dynamic) of road traffic.